burtonageo/dwarf/Readme.md

 Dwarf
 =====

-A dwarf format parser, written in Rust.
+A Dwarf debug format parser, written in Rust.
 Licensed under the MIT license.